Actively Under Development: Last updated on 6/21/2026

 A Crash Course In (& Case For) Christian Mysticism

 Christian Mysticism is not a new set of rules.
-Deconstruction and Reconstruction become tools, not categories to be debated.
+It’s an old truth in new times.
+Deconstruction and Reconstruction are processes, not simple categories to be debated.
 This section is an attempt to recover a historical and functional Christian Path: a process of ego-death, perceptual recalibration, honesty, relational community, and integration into the “All in All.”
-It’s an old truth in new times.
 Mysticism is a human universal, catholic in personal implications.
 It’s the language without words that makes translation possible

 An Entryway:

 If you’re not sure what to make of mysticism, or how Christian mysticism differs from other traditions, start with something simple.
-These are 21 “bullets” point past modern fractures with concise, testable logic, as an attempt to accurately frame Scripture, Salvation, and the Second Coming.
+These 21 “bullets” points look past modern fractures with testable logic as an attempt to accurately frame Scripture, Salvation, and the Second Coming.
 We are in another Ad Fontes (Back to the Sources) moment.

 The TLDR, boiled down to a singular thesis, is that “son of man” is a title for humanity, not exclusive, isolated divinity.
-For “chapter and verse,” read every time Ezekiel is called one.
+For “chapter and verse,” read every time Ezekiel is called a “son of man.”
 Pull on that exegetical thread, and be careful what unravels on your side of existence.

 Biblical Exegesis: Framing the Narrative